Shaw358/Overview/README.md

 # Overview

 Hello!
 My name is Lucas and i'm a third years Game Development student at the Mediacollege Amsterdam.</br>
-Currently living in Amsterdam for a solid 18 years, me general hobbies include, Games, History, Science Fiction and Drums.</br>
+Currently living in Amsterdam for a solid 18 years, my general hobbies include, Games, History, Science Fiction and Drums.</br>
 I've thus far worked with C#, C++, NodeJS, JS, Unity, GML and GameMaker 2.

 The languages I have the most experience with are C# and C++.